Pima Community College: Learning centers

-Partnership with The Catholic University of America
+Partnership with the Catholic University of America

-In 2019, a partnership with The Catholic University of America was announced whereby students could earn an associate degree from Pima and a bachelor's degree in business management from Catholic University.
-The program is administered by Catholic's Metropolitan School of Professional Studies and taught by professors at Catholic University's Busch School of Business.
+In 2019, a partnership with the Catholic University of America in Washington, D.C. was announced whereby students could earn an associate degree from Pima and a bachelor's degree in business management from CUA.
+The program is administered by CUA's Metropolitan School of Professional Studies and taught by professors at CUA's Busch School of Business.

 Under the program, first year students enter Pima and take a blend of courses from the two institutions, including foundational courses in philosophy and theology.
 Over the course of the program, two-thirds of courses will be taken remotely and one-third will be taken in dedicated space on the Pima campus.
 Between 20 and 25 students will initially be admitted to the program, which has a total four year cost of $32,000, far less than the cost of in-state tuition at a four-year Arizona public college.
 At the time of launch, it was hoped to grow the program to include 100 students per cohort in three years.
 Financial aid is available through both institutions.
-Local businesses in Tucson are also fundraising to support the program.
+Local businesses in Tucson are involved in fundraising to support the program.

-Catholic University officials recognized that most Hispanics in the United States are Catholics but historically have not had access to Catholic higher education in their areas.
-An analysis by Catholic University found that of "the 25 U.S. cities with the largest total increases in the Hispanic population, nine have no Catholic college or university in close proximity."
-Given this, in 2017, Catholic University began exploring partnerships with existing institutions in the Southwest instead of opening up a new campus.
-Several cities with large populations of Hispanics and Catholics were considered when then-Tucson Mayor Jonathan Rothschild heard of Catholic University's desire to open a satellite campus.
-He called the University's provost and then connected the provost with the bishop and over 300 local business leaders and other members of the community.
+The Catholic University of America's officials recognized that most Hispanics in the United States are Catholics but historically have not had access to Catholic higher education in their areas.
+An analysis by CUA found that of "the 25 U.S. cities with the largest total increases in the Hispanic population, nine have no Catholic college or university in close proximity."
+In 2017, CUA began exploring partnerships with existing institutions in the Southwest instead of opening a new campus.
+Several cities with large populations of Hispanics and Catholics were considered when then-Tucson Mayor Jonathan Rothschild heard of CUA's desire to open a satellite campus.
+He called the university's provost and then connected the provost with the bishop and over 300 local business leaders and other members of the community.

 The two colleges worked with local business leaders and with Education Design Lab and Extension Engine to develop the curriculum for the program.
-Local business leaders will also serve as adjunct professors.
-The program is targeted at first generation Americans and other under-represented socio-economic groups.
+Local business leaders serve as adjunct professors.
+The program is for first generation Americans and other under-represented socio-economic groups.

 Organization and administration

-PCC is governed by a five-member Board of Governors, whose members serve six-year elected terms.
-Board members are elected based on County electoral district.
+PCC is governed by a five-member board of governors, whose members serve six-year elected terms.
+Board members are elected based on county electoral district.

 Governance and leadership

-The Governing Board of the Pima County Community College District has five members elected by the voters from geographical districts within the Pima County.
-The Chancellor of PCC serves as its chief executive officer with each campus led by a president and each administrative area run by a vice chancellor.
+The governing board of the Pima County Community College District has five members elected by the voters from geographical districts within Pima County.
+The chancellor of PCC serves as its chief executive officer with each campus led by a president and each administrative area run by a vice chancellor.